50% off Premium Yearly

 Enphase Energy is a American stock, trading under the symbol ENPH (previously ENPH-Q on Stockchase) on the NASDAQ (ENPH).
 It is usually referred to as NASDAQ:ENPH or ENPH

-In the last year, 1 stock analyst published opinions about ENPH (previously ENPH-Q on Stockchase).
-0 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is BUY.
+In the last year, 1 stock analyst issued a Buy, Sell, or Hold rating on ENPH (previously ENPH-Q on Stockchase).
+0 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is BUY.
 Read the latest stock experts' ratings for Enphase Energy.

 Enphase Energy was recommended as a Top Pick by Jim Cramer - Mad Money on 2023-02-03.
 Read the latest stock experts ratings for Enphase Energy.

-1 stock analyst on Stockchase covered Enphase Energy in the last year.
-It is a trending stock that is worth watching.
+Enphase Energy is followed by 61 investors on Stockchase and is a trending stock that is worth watching.

 ENPH has been hit hard on slowing growth in solar, but also last week Trump proposed eliminating tax credits on solar applications.
 This is a big risk and until this is fully decided we would be cautious on the stock.
 Sentiment is extremely negative on the sector.
 EPS fell sharply in 2024 and is expected to recover this year, but many customers could pull orders and without credits demand could falter.
 The company has missed estimates in four of the past eight quarters.
 We would hold off on any buying for now.